altmp/altv-docs/articles/dimensions.md

 ## Global Dimension

-This dimension can be used to make entity visible in any normal dimension (public, general, private).
+This dimension can be used to make entity visible in any normal dimension (public, general, private) or to retrieve entities from any dimension.

+> [!WARNING]
+> It's not possible to set player to global dimension.

 ### Examples